 Now it’s time for the entrees:

-What’s a super bowl party without burgers and chili?
-These two healthy swaps will make you forget they’re actually good for you!
+What’s a super bowl party without burgers, mac and cheese, and chili?
+These three healthy recipes will make you forget they’re actually good for you!

 You won’t even miss the meat in this smoky, hearty chili.
 And the best part is, two huge ladle-fulls are only about 270 calories, and have 16g protein and 16g fiber!
 Here is the recipe for the chili that my husband can’t get enough of.

 You can take a frozen veggie burger patty and make it into a delicious meal!
 These 5 recipes prove that to be the case.
 There’s a different type of burger for every type of Super Bowl Party goer.
-And of course, by substituting a veggie patty and a whole wheat bun – you get a super-good-for-you meal!
+If you want to try making veggie burgers from scratch, these Southwestern Pinto Bean Burgers are absolutely delicious.

 Now, for a few tips for those of you who don’t have control over your super bowl party menus.
 Because all of us won’t be hosting our own super bowl parties, and while there is an opportunity to bring a dish to help contribute to the spread, there might be some of the traditional game-day recipes waiting for you at whichever party you go to!
 So while you’re watching the game, keep these 5 tips in mind: